slipstream/SlipStreamDocumentation/docs/advanced_tutorial/SlipStream_Overview.rst

 SlipStream Deployments
 ----------------------

-This tutorial uses the `SlipStream
-SaaS <https://slipstream.sixsq.com>`__, a SlipStream instance operated by SixSq and free to use.
+This tutorial uses the `Nuvla <https://nuv.la>`__, a SlipStream instance operated by SixSq as a SaaS and free to use.
 Individuals and organizations can use this service to manage their applications on a large number of supported cloud services.